apache/directory-fortress-core/README-CONFIG.md

  * fortress.trust.store.password
  * fortress.trust.store.set.prop
  * fortress.config.realm
+ * fortress.config.root
  * fortress.ldap.server.type

+ The minimum system.properties to enable fortress apis to work:
+  * fortress.admin.user
+  * fortress.admin.pw=secret
+  * fortress.config.root=ou=Config,dc=example,dc=com

+ If the ldap host and port are not localhost:389 set these two:
+ * fortress.host
+ * fortress.port

 ___________________________________________________________________________________
 ## SECTION 5.
 Precedence of Artifacts found in the Fortress Configuration Subsystem

 This subsystem has been hard wired to the following order:
  1. fortress.properties file - found on the classpath of that name.
- 2. Java system properties - to override any of the 13 properties listed above.
+ 2. Java system properties - to override any of the 14 properties listed above.
  3. LDAP configuration node - found by config coordinates set in the fortress.properties file itself.

 __________________________________________________________________________________